Implements the DPD colorimetric method to determine free or total chlorine concentration

 Indicator and buffer reagent bottles are placed directly into the instrument case.
 With a sampling period of 5 minutes, reagents need only to be replenished about once a month.

-Since chlorine, bromine and iodine effectiveness is closely tied with pH levels, HANNA has designed our new analyzers PCA 32X and PCA 33X with pH control and temperature and pH control, ORP monitoring and temperature respectively.
+HANNA has designed our new analyzers PCA 32X and PCA 33X with pH control and temperature and pH control, ORP monitoring and temperature respectively.

 PCA 32X and PCA 33X use the HI 1005 pH probe to continuously measure the pH of the sample stream in the range of 0 to 14 pH.
 The sample temperature is measured in the 5 to 75°C range. pH and temperature are displayed on the front panel, and the pH value is temperature compensated.